 - Business Registries: Local and industry-specific directories, both governmental and public.

-- Social Footprint: X, LinkedIn Company profiles, and Crunchbase, GitHub, StackShare, Product Hunt,
+- Social Footprint: X, LinkedIn Company profiles, Crunchbase, GitHub, StackShare, Product Hunt.

-- Review Tech: G2, Capterra, or Gartner, TrustRadius, Garten Peer Insights, PeerSpot, SourceForge, Slashdot
+- Review Tech: G2, Capterra, Gartner, TrustRadius, Garten Peer Insights, PeerSpot, SourceForge, Slashdot.

 This is just the baseline.
 To move the needle, you need to look at your invoice list.